 Children in Key Stage 2 learn French as part of their curriculum entitlement by a specialist member of staff.
 This is taught in specific MFL sessions through a variety of interactive activities.
-Also, all children are introduced to a range of languages through daily routines - e.g., taking the register in Italian, German or Spanish; travelling the world in Arts Week; celebrating different languages within school.
+Also, all children are introduced to a range of languages through additional experiences as we celebrate different languages within school.
 Children receive excellent preparation for future MFL work at middle school.